SufficientlySecure/birthday-calendar/README.md

 # Contribute

-Fork Birthday Adapter and do a Pull Request.
+Fork Birthday Calendar and do a Pull Request.
 I will merge your changes back into the main project.

 # Translations